North Alabama Railroad Museum

-The North Alabama Railroad Museum, Inc. is a railroad museum in Chase, Alabama.
+The North Alabama Railroad Museum, Inc. is a railroad museum in Huntsville, Alabama.
 The museum, incorporated in 1966, is an all volunteer organization.
 The museum has a collection of rolling stock, a small train station, and a small heritage railroad called the Mercury and Chase Railroad which operates between April and December.
 The mission of the NARM is to "preserve railroad history in North Alabama and South Central Tennessee."
 It is run entirely by its 100-plus volunteers.
 The museum is open to the public daily, volunteers are usually available on Wednesdays and Saturdays.
 Admission to the museum is free, however there is a charge for riding the trains.
 A schedule of rides is available at the museum's website.

 Overview

 The North Alabama Railroad Museum (NARM) operates a tourist railroad in Chase, Alabama, a community near Huntsville, Alabama.
 In 1984, as CSX Transportation was retiring the former Nashville, Chattanooga and St. Louis Railway line between Huntsville and Winchester, Tennessee, the North Alabama Railroad Museum acquired 5 miles of the right of way.
 Today, the museum operates the Mercury and Chase Railroad on this right of way.